effectivecore/core/readme.md

 can have any nesting levels and contain inside any other objects or arrays.

-After parsing * .data files, the result is converted to PHP code (single tree of objects - instances of class-patterns), after which it's saved to files dynamic/cache/cache-*.php separately for each kind of entity, as shown in the example below:
+After parsing "*.data" files, the result is converted to PHP code (single tree of objects - instances of class-patterns), after which it's saved to files "dynamic/cache/cache-*.php" separately for each kind of entity, as shown in the example below:
 - dynamic/cache/data--blocks.php
 - dynamic/cache/data--breadcrumbs.php